work-related stress action ohs consulting

 Assess work-related stress risk(s) of injury or illness

 You don’t have to conduct a formal work-related stress risk assessment if there is information about the risk(s) and how to control these.
-However, the Work-Related Stress Prevention: Risk Management Worksheet is a useful tool to conduct a hazard identification and will allow you to have a documented record of this taking place.
+However, the Work-Related Stress Prevention: Risk Management Worksheet is a useful tool for conducting hazard identification and will allow you to have a documented record of this taking place.

-If you have identified that work-related stress can be better managed within your organisation, via:
+If you have identified that stress can be better managed within your organisation, via:

 • your review of trends,